an4xdev/TrelloClone/README.md

 - [ ] User:
   - [x] Adding if there is none in the application.
   - [ ] Editing
-  - [ ] The user can decide whether and when to receive notifications.
+  - [x] The user can decide whether and when to receive notifications.
+  - [x] The user decides whether to receive notifications today based on whether they are working on projects today.
 - [x] Project:
   - [x] API:
     - [x] Adding